biokekec/BeNext_Chatbot_Thesis/README.md

 * judge notes.

 This is the main evaluation file used for analysing QA approach performance, model performance, language differences, and metric-level differences.

-### `results/evaluation/benext_llm_judge_summary_by_approach_dataset.csv`

-Contains aggregated LLM-judge results grouped by QA approach and dataset type.
-This file is useful for comparing performance on in-scope versus out-of-scope questions.

-### `results/evaluation/benext_llm_judge_summary_by_group.csv`

-Contains grouped summary statistics from the LLM-judge evaluation.
-This file is used for higher-level comparison of approaches, models, languages, and evaluation metrics.

 ### `results/evaluation/annotation_1.xlsx`